alguadam/AzurePoliciesLab/Exercise-01/README.md

 ----

-### Exercise 2 - Create the a Build pipeline (.yaml) for your files
+### Task 2 - Create the a Build pipeline (.yaml) for your files

-In this exercise, you will configure a Build pipeline that will let you version and use your templates and parameter files in the release pipeline.
+In this Task, you will configure a Build pipeline that will let you version and use your templates and parameter files in the release pipeline.

 We will use two different build pipelines because normally, parameters have a different lifecycle than ARM Templates, and ARM Templates are designed to be reused for different scenarios, so we will want to version those artifacts differently.